nabeelp/mlops-doc-intelligence/README.md

    - Update the `modelName` variable in `azure-pipelines.yml`

 4. **Run the pipeline**
+   - Push changes to `main` or `develop` branches to trigger QA deployment
-   - Push changes to trigger the pipeline
+   - Push changes to `main` branch for full pipeline execution (QA → Production)
-   - Monitor execution in Azure DevOps
+   - Monitor execution in Azure DevOps with manual environment approvals

 ## Directory Structure